 Dr Eric Taylor Woods

-If you are interested in pursuing a PhD with me, please feel free to get in touch.
+If you are interested in applying to the BSc (Hons) Sociology programme at University of Plymouth, or if you are interested in pursuing a PhD with me, please feel free to get in touch.
 I currently have funds in place to pay PhD students for part-time research assistance for the next few years.

 I have extensive experience teaching a wide range of themes in sociology, political science, and communication & media studies.
 Currently, I am responsible for the teaching of social research methods and social theory for students enrolled in the BSc (Hons) in Sociology.
 Prior to joining Plymouth University, I taught at the University of East London, Birkbeck College, and the London School of Economics.

 My main research project currently is a comparative analysis of the Twitter communication of ethno-nationalist leaders in America, France, and the UK.
-This research is funded by competitive grants from the British Academy and the Social Science Research Council of Canada.
+This research is funded by grants from the British Academy and the Social Science Research Council of Canada.
 I carry out this research in collaboration with Dr Robert Schertzer (University of Toronto), and with the assistance of an international team of PhD researchers.
-The first major output from this project will be a monograph with Oxford University Press (forthcoming 2021).
-I also recently published with Dr Schertzer an article in Ethnic and Racial Studies, which analyses nearly 6,000 of Trump’s tweets.
+The first major output from this project is a monograph entitled, The New Nationalism in America and Beyond: The Deep Roots of Ethnic Nationalism in the Digital Age (Oxford University Press, 2022).
+I also recently published with Dr Schertzer an article in the Journal Ethnic and Racial Studies, which analyses nearly 6,000 of Trump’s tweets.
 A subsequent article comparing Trump’s Tweets with those of Marine Le Pen and Leave.eu is under preparation.

 My research interests also include an abiding concern with the politics of trauma and memory in the former British Empire.
 For example, my recent article in the American Journal of Cultural Sociology (2019) proposes a new framework for analyzing memory politics through an analysis of Tate Britain’s 2016 ‘Artist and Empire.’
 The article provides a new understanding of struggles over Britain’s imperial past, and prospects for a postcolonial national identity.
 My recent book for Palgrave (2016) traces a long-running struggle over collective responsibility within Canadian Anglicanism over their role in the forced assimilation and abuse of Indigenous Canadians.
 The book provided the basis for the 2019 ‘Tri-History’ conference – the leading conference for Anglican history in North America.